-I graduated from Bangor University in 2014 with BSc (hons) Psychology, with the main focus of the degree involving Neuropsychology, Theories of Therapeutic Counselling, Advanced Behavioural Analysis and Disorders of Social Cognition.
-My dissertation involved personality effects on imitation.
-I graduated from the University of Portsmouth with MSc Forensic Psychology in November 2015, and began my PhD.
-My masters dissertation investigated the Model Statement and my PhD programme currently involves investigating ways to enhance this.
+I graduated from Bangor University in 2014 with BSc (hons) Psychology.
+The modules included: Neuropsychology, Theories of Therapeutic Counselling, Advanced Behavioural Analysis, and Disorders of Social Cognition.
+My dissertation involved investigating personality effects on imitating behaviour.

 In 2015, I graduated from the University of Portsmouth with MSc Forensic Psychology and enrolled onto a PhD course.
 The Master’s degree qualifies me for Stage 1 chartership in Forensic Psychology.
 The modules included: Theory into Practice; Foundations of Professional Competence in Forensic Psychology, Assessment and Interventions with Offenders, Investigative Psychology and the Legal Process, Research Methods and Data Analysis with applied value.
 My dissertation investigated the Model Statement, a tool used for eliciting information and aiding in deception detection.
 My PhD programme currently involves investigating information elicitation which can enhance diagnostic cues to lie-detection.